640 South State StreetDover, Delaware 19901

 Strict or prolonged bed rest during pregnancy

-Some medications and herbal preparations
+Some medicines and herbal preparations

 Begin or increase the amount of skin-to-skin contact you have with your baby during visits to the NICU.

-Ask your doctor or a certified lactation consultant (IBCLC) to review your health history with you to learn if there may be a health condition, treatment, or medication that is altering your milk production.
+Ask your doctor or a certified lactation consultant to review your health history with you to learn if there may be a health condition, treatment, or medication that is altering your milk production.

 Think positive.
 Although insufficient milk production usually can be reversed, any milk you produce, even drops, is valuable for your baby.
-Try to remember that the milk collection bottle is half full rather than feel discouraged that it is half empty.

-Discuss your situation with a certified lactation consultant (IBCLC) or your baby's doctors and nurses before making any changes.
+Discuss your situation with a certified lactation consultant or your baby's doctors and nurses before making any changes.